 Intake Support Volunteer

-This role involves working directly with members of the service to assist them in accessing the food bank, Good Food Box program, and service resources.
+This role involves working directly with members of the service to assist them in accessing the food bank and service resources.
 These volunteers interact with a variety of marginalized populations and must possess strong interpersonal skills.
 This position is well suited for volunteers looking to gain experience in food security, social services, and administration roles.
 All interested applicants are encouraged to apply regardless of previous experience.

 - Providing assistance and support to food bank members